Weighted cscK metrics on K\"ahler varieties: Introduction

+\begin{itemize} \item {\bf $L^\infty$-estimate and Condition~\ref{cond_A}.} The main difficulty to obtain uniform $L^\infty$-estimate is the lack of uniform bounds for the Ricci curvature of $\omega_Y$ with respect to the reference metrics $(\omega_\vep)_\vep$ on the resolution of singularities.
+That is the reason why the estimates of Chen--Cheng \cite{Chen_Cheng_2021_1} and Guo--Phong \cite{Guo_Phong_2022} cannot be applied directly.
+To overcome this difficulty, we follow and generalize the Guo-Phong's approach by incorporating Condition~\ref{cond_A}, which provides a weak version of a lower bound for $\Ric(\omega_Y)$, together with the strong openness \cite{Berndtsson_2013_openness_conjecture, Guan_Zhou_2015_strong_openness}, and Demailly--Kollar's theorem \cite{Demailly_Kollar_2001}.
+Moreover, as in the smooth setting \cite{Han_Liu_2024, DiNezza_Jubert_Lahdili_2024}, our $L^\infty$-estimate, Theorem~\ref{thm_uniform_cscK}, does not require that $v$ be log-concave and $w$ be an extremal weight.

-In Section~\ref{sec:examples}, we present a method for constructing singular cscK metrics inspired by the result of Arezzo and Pacard \cite{Arezzo_Pacard_2006} under Condition~\ref{cond_A}.
-Additionally, we propose a mixed construction that combines our previous result on the smoothable setting \cite{Pan_To_Trusiani_2023}.
+\item {\bf Constructing examples.} In Section~\ref{sec:examples}, we present a method for constructing singular cscK metrics inspired by Arezzo--Pacard \cite{Arezzo_Pacard_2006} under Condition~\ref{cond_A}.
+Additionally, we propose a mixed construction that integrates the result on the smoothable setting \cite{Pan_To_Trusiani_2023}.
+An important ingredient in the construction is the stability of the coercivity of the Mabuchi functional for the blow-up along compact submanifolds in the smooth locus of singular varieties (cf. Lemma \ref{lem:openness_coercivity}) instead of desingularizations as in \cite{Boucksom_Jonsson_Trusiani_2024}.
+Comparing to the usual gluing technique (cf. \cite{Arezzo_Pacard_2006}), our method does not require a very precise understanding of how the metric behaves near the singular locus. \end{itemize}